Veterinary Medicine as a career

-In a private or clinical practice veterinarians may treat cats, dogs, birds, small mammals and fish.
+In private or clinical practice, veterinarians may treat cats, dogs, birds, small mammals, and fish.
 Others work with horses or livestock in rural areas and others advise farm and ranch owners on food safety and production.

 Research and teaching

-The field offers opportunities in colleges and universities or in industry to research treat and prevent animal and human diseases.
-From pharmaceutical and biomedical firms to pet food companies and agribusinesses, there are a variety of paths to choose.
+The field offers opportunities in colleges and universities or in industry to research, treat, and prevent animal and human diseases.
+From pharmaceutical and biomedical firms to pet food companies and agribusinesses, there are a variety of paths to choose from.

 Well qualified applicants typically have participated in 500 hours of animal care experience as well as 500 hours of working, shadowing, or volunteering at a veterinary practice.
 Additionally, leadership, work history, and extracurricular involvement are also important.
 Volunteering in the community, participating in sports or clubs, and a history of employment are great ways to gain experience.